2019: a free lace knitting stitch pattern

 Here’s how I charted it, using my method 4.
 I started in the bottom right corner and worked from right to left since knitting goes from right to left.
 (This is arbitrary, really, but I like to be consistent.)

 The first digit of 2019 is 2, so I counted two squares and marked the next with black.
-The second digit of 2019 is 0, so I counted no squares and fill the next square with black to show that I counted 0 for this digit.
+The second digit of 2019 is 0, so I counted no squares and filled the next square with black to show that I counted 0 for this digit.
 (This is a little weird until you get used to it, but it’s the only way to account for zeroes.)
 The next digit is 1, so I count one square, and mark the next.
 The fourth digit is 9 so I count three squares and… oops!
 No more room on this row.
 However, I jump up to the right end of the next row to count 4 through 9, and mark the next available square with black.
 The blank squares in the upper left don’t matter for the code, since there’s not a black square at the end to indicate that they’ve been counted.

 Then I mirrored the chart, changed the black squares into YOs, and figured out where to place the decreases and cable stitches.